 WicorMarine Yacht Haven is an oasis of calm in a busy harbourImage: Michael Harpur

-It is also an area that can be easily enjoyed.
+It is also an area that is easy to enjoy.
 This entire area, including the golf course at Cams Hall, the Wicor Recreation Ground, and various other accessible open spaces, is linked by footpaths that run along the coastline.
-Wicor Marine Yacht Haven and its convenient
+Wicor Marine Yacht Haven and its convenient SALT Café

 WicorMarine Yacht Haven's SALT CaféImage: Michael Harpur

-To the west, the mile-long Fareham Easy Access Trail surfaced pathway takes a walker into Fareham town centre, referred to
+To the west, the mile-long Fareham Easy Access Trail, a surfaced pathway, takes a walker into Fareham town centre, referred to as Fareham Marina entry

 Dusk at WicorMarine Yacht HavenImage: WicorMarine Yacht Haven

-This is a place where one can just as easily relax, enjoy the produce of the SALT Café, or have a BBQ in the dedicated picnic area on the foreshore beside the foot of the jetty.
-Set aside some time to take in the stunning views across Portsmouth Harbour to Portsdown Hill and breathe in the characteristic salty smells of the estuaries.
+Moreover, sitting right on the edge of a protected nature reserve, it provides a peaceful, community-focused environment where one can easily relax.
+There is produce from the SALT Café to enjoy, or a spot to have a BBQ in the dedicated picnic area on the foreshore beside the foot of the jetty.
+All with the stunning views across Portsmouth Harbour to Portsdown Hill and breathe in the characteristic salty smells of the estuaries.
 It is seen as a more tranquil alternative to the busier, modern marinas in the area.
 Many long-term berth holders appreciate the "off-grid" feeling while still having facilities.

 What facilities are available?